Frequently Asked Questions

 Do you take insurance?

-We accept dental insurance as long as you have the freedom to choose your dentist.
-We have intentionally chosen not to be a “Preferred Provider” for any insurance company so If you have a ppo plan, please check with your insurance to confirm whether you can go “out of network.”
-We will gladly file your claims, and you will be responsible for any costs not covered by the plan.
+We accepts dental insurance as long as you have the freedom to choose your dentist.
+We have intentionally chosen not to be a Preferred Provider for any insurance company, including PPO plans such as Delta Dental.
+If you have a PPO plan, we encourage you to check with your insurance carrier to confirm your out-of-network benefits.
+As a courtesy, we are happy to file claims on your behalf, and patients are responsible for any portion not covered by their plan.

 Can I just have my teeth cleaned?